Alice Barbi: Biography

-Alice Barbi was born in Modena, Italy on 1 June 1858.
+Alice Barbi was born in Modena, Duchy of Modena and Reggio on 1 June 1858.
 She began studying music at a young age under her father Henry's guidance.
 She was a near-prodigy violinist, debuting at the age of seven.
 After staying in Egypt she studied in Bologna at the Conservatorio Giovanni Battista Martini.
 She was trained in musical theory and studied multiple languages.
 She attended lectures by Carlo Verardi.
 She later dedicated herself to singing, studying with Luigi Zamboni and Alessandro Busi in Bologna and later with Luigi Vannuccini in Florence, where she had moved with the help of the Corsini family.

 Barbi started her singing career alongside Antonio Cotogni and Giovanni Sgambati in a concert at the Quirinale.
 Her public debut was a concert organized by impresario Andreoli in Milan on 2 April 1882.
 The program included four arias from Handel, Haydn, Jommelli, and Rossini.
 Schumann and Schubert were her specialities for recitals.
 A review by William Beatty-Kingston in The Theatre praised the two chamber music recitals she gave at Prince's Hall in July 1886.
 He referred to her as the best cantatrice di camera in Europe and described her singing as "the outcome of a rare and surprising combination of natural gifts and indefatigable cultivation."
 Her program for the recitals illustrated the development of vocal music since the 17th century.
 Beatty-Kingston wrote that "All the laudatory adjectives in my vocabulary are insufficient to express my sense of the beauty, grace and poetical feeling characterising her rendering of these compositions, one and all."
 In addition to singing, she performed as a violinist on occasion.
 Barbi spent considerable time abroad, traveling to Austria, Germany, England, and Russia.